MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/common-criteria-compliance-enabled-server-configuration-option.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-The common criteria compliance option enables the following elements that are required for the [Common Criteria for Information Technology Security Evaluation](https://www.commoncriteriaportal.org/products/#DB).
-A requirement for countries that require a certification to offer SQL Server.
+The common criteria compliance option enables the following elements that are required for the [Common Criteria for Information Technology Security Evaluation](https://www.commoncriteriaportal.org).
+A requirement for a world-wide compliance obligation across regulated industries and authorities.

 | Criteria | Description |
 |----------|-------------|